If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 There are several different types of BLJs.
 The distinguishing feature of different types of BLJs is what they use to interrupt the long jump:

-• Slope BLJs use slopes by going up the slope.
+• Slope BLJs use slopes by going up a slope.

-• Stair BLJs use stairs by going up the stairs.
+• Stair BLJs use stairs by going up a flight of stairs.

 Frame Walking

 Frame walking is a fairly simple glitch you can do yourself with a bit of practice and timing.
-Run up to a steep slope (e.g. next to the crater that spawns bowling balls in Bob-omb Battlefield, or one of the tall spikes in Jolly Roger Bay) and use the joystick to move each frame when doing each step.
+Run up to a steep slope (e.g. near the crater that spawns bowling balls in Bob-omb Battlefield, or one of the rock spires in Jolly Roger Bay) and use the joystick to move each frame as you take each step.

-The reason why the glitch occurs is because when Mario does a quarter step, the game checks how steep the slope is.
-If it's steep, Mario does a quarter step and then slides off it.
-But when moving on a steep slope, Mario's speed decreases over time and eventually makes Mario slide off, but not when doing a quarter step each frame before Mario's state changes to sliding off.
+The reason for the glitch is that when Mario does a quarter step, the game checks how steep the slope is.
+If it's too steep to walk on, Mario does a quarter step and then slides down.
+When moving on a steep slope, however, Mario's speed decreases over time and eventually makes him slide off, but not when doing a quarter step each frame before Mario's state changes to sliding.

 The steeper the slope is, the harder the timing gets, eventually becoming frame-perfect each time.